Lord3n20/nginx-webserver-homeassistant/README.md

-# webserver for Home Assistant
+# some servers for Home Assistant

 This is a repo of simple Home Assistant Apps for serving stuff